Juanita Nielsen: In Australian culture

 Nielsen's disappearance was fictionalised in Donald Crombie's The Killing of Angel Street in 1981.
 Crombie said making the film was fraught with tension:

 We researched it pretty thoroughly and we got fairly close to the beast, I think.
 We were peculiarly warned off by none other a person than John Dowd, who's a judge now, I believe.
 He rang Tony Buckley and said that this film was a bit close to the bone and - talking about me - he said, "He's got young children and he should be thinking a bit about what he's doing."
 It didn't put us off, but you did look under the car for about two days afterwards because you thought, hang on a minute, what's all this about...
 And the nexus between government and big business and crime.
 They're very comfortable together.

 The release of The Killing of Angel Street was swiftly followed by another movie, Phillip Noyce's Heatwave, in 1982.
 An artistic documentary, Zanny Begg's The Beehive, came out in 2018.

 The City of Sydney Council opened the Juanita Nielsen Community Centre in Woolloomooloo in 1983.

+In 2016, Urthboy released the song "Hey Juanita" about Nielsen's life on his studio album The Past Beats Inside Me Like a Second Heartbeat.